shyamsastha/shyamsastha.github.io/index.md

 ## About Me

 Hello there!
-I'm Sastha Srinivasan.
-A PhD student in the Center of Excellence in Human-Centered Computing and the Department of Computer Science at [IIIT-Delhi](https://iiitd.ac.in/), co-advised by [Prof. Pushpendra Singh](https://www.iiitd.ac.in/pushpendra) and [Prof. Mohan Kumar](https://www.rit.edu/directory/mjkvcs-mohan-kumar).
-With 3+ years of hands-on experience, my doctoral research focuses on leveraging _AI/ML_ with _sensing_ to create social impact in proactive health and wellbeing suitable to the _Collective Care_ settings prevalent in India.
-I have previously worked as a _Programmer Analyst_ at Sara’s Inc. and Unanu, leading cloud products, analytics dashboards, and ML/AI pipeline deployments that saved time and money across industries.
+I'm Sastha Srinivasan, a fourth-year Ph.D. candidate (Thesis: HCAI for Collective Care) at [IIIT-Delhi](https://iiitd.ac.in/), co-advised by [Prof. Pushpendra Singh](https://www.iiitd.ac.in/pushpendra) and [Prof. Mohan Kumar](https://www.rit.edu/directory/mjkvcs-mohan-kumar).
+With 3+ years of hands-on experience, my doctoral research focuses on leveraging _AI/ML_ with _sensing_ to create social impact in proactive health and wellbeing suitable to the _Collective Care_ settings prevalent in Global South contexts like India by integrating ubiquitous computing, human–computer interaction, and artificial Intelligence.
+I investigate how people seek, interpret, and share health information, design culturally aware engagement systems such as TV-based interactive care for older adults, and develop GenAI-powered tools for making health information more accessible.
+Through my research, I aim to create deployable, context-sensitive technologies that bridge the gap between algorithmic innovation and real-world care practices.

+My prior industrial experiences leading cloud products, analytics dashboards, and ML/AI pipeline deployments that saved time and money across industries support my ability to think for scale (if needed) in my research.
 I hold a Master's in _Computer Systems Engineering (specializing in IoT)_ from [Northeastern University](https://catalog.northeastern.edu/graduate/engineering/multidisciplinary/cyber-physical-systems-ms/) under the guidance of [Prof. Peter O'Reilly](https://coe.northeastern.edu/people/oreilly-peter/), where I also interned at _Bose Corporation_, developing an automated testing suite for smart home security.
-Passionate about affective computing, I also work on side projects that intersect AI with education, and in my downtime, you’ll find me enjoying strategy games, tabletop RPGs, or reading with a cup of cocoa in hand when I do not explore the world.
+Passionate about interdisciplinary computing research, I also work on side projects that intersect AI with computing education.
+In my downtime, you’ll find me enjoying strategy games _(digital and tabletop)_, reading with a cup of cocoa, or out exploring places.

 ## Research Interests
 *   Wearables: Different modalities for sustainable proactive monitoring.